paulrayner/exploreddd.github.com/src/workshops/leading-application-and-architecture-modernization.md

                 <li>Senior leaders who define the modernization strategy such as Engineering Director and Product Directors</li>
                 <li>Engineering Managers and Coaches who facilitate modernization</li>
                 <li>Consultants who regularly work with clients to help them on their modernization journey</li>
-                <li>Principal Engineers, Solution Architects and Tech leads and who are involved in application modernization</li>
+                <li>Principal Engineers, Solution Architects and Tech leads who are involved in application modernization</li>
                 <li>Anyone involved in build vs buy vs outsource decisions</li>
             </ul>
             <p>If you consider yourself an expert on modernization and are familiar with what's listed in the course contents, this workshop is probably NOT for you.</p>